akhilucs/infotact-project-1-marketing-attribution/README.md

 # Project 1: Multi-Touch Marketing Attribution & ROI Dashboard

-This project is part of the Infotact Technical Internship Program - Advanced Data Analytics Project.
+This project is part of the Infotact Technical Internship Program - Advanced Data Analytics Project

 ## Objective
 The goal of this project is to analyze marketing, customer, product, transaction, and event data to support attribution analysis and ROI measurement.